aleos-dev/singularity-project/CONTRIBUTING.md

 ### 3.1 General rules

 - All non-trivial work goes through a pull request.
+– By default, the PR is directed to the integration branch develop.
+We use the main branch only for release merges.
 - Link the PR to the relevant issue: `Closes #NN` or `Related to #NN`.
 - Keep PRs focused on a single logical change set (or a tight group of related ones).